Academic Programs Catalog

 Each student is responsible for knowing university, college, and department or school requirements as stated in the catalog and in the materials printed by their college and department or school.

 To assist the student in interpreting policies and requirements, academic advisement is provided through the colleges and University Advising.
 Advisors will provide students with information about the broad range of advising services.
 Students may also check their progress toward a degree by visiting the Academic Progress tile, available at student.msu.edu.
 The advising programs vary in specific details.
 Each student is assigned an individual or team of advisors to consider personal goals, explore interests, consider educational options, and focus on courses and co-curricular opportunities that will enhance their undergraduate learning experience.
-Exploratory students have advisors across campus directly in or located near our Neighborhood Engagement Centers.
+Exploratory Preference and Exploring Business Preference students have advisors across campus directly in or located near our Neighborhood Engagement Centers and the MSU Union.

 Academic advising is a continuous process in which a student and advisor discuss possible educational options, in the student's total educational program; in specific fields of study; and in potential careers, in order that the student may make informed choices.
 Academic advising also includes interpretation of the Michigan State University catalog and guidance materials provided by the student's college and department or school and referral to other university resources for academic, career, and personal assistance as needed.